try now

 If your child’s social security card has gone missing, contact your closest social security office and replace it ASAP.
 The sooner, the lower the chance of identity theft occurring.

-As your child grows older, especially as they get online, explain cyber security to a child.
-Tell them about how people can steal their personal information, and tell them that if they need clarification on whether they should give out their information, the child can talk to you, and tell them if they can or cannot.
+As your child grows older, especially as they get online, explain cyber security and cyber hygiene to a child.
+Tell them about how people can steal their personal information, and tell them that if they need clarification on whether they should give out their information, the child can consult with you.

 We all deserve our privacy, including our children.
 However, if you suspect your child is giving away their personal information or doing anything else that puts them at risk, it’s time for you as a parent to step in.